py_canoe.CANoe

 """

-variable_value = self.application.system.get_variable_value(sys_var_name, return_symbolic_name)
+variable_value = self.application.system.get_variable_value(sys_var_name, return_symbolic_name, enable_events)

 if return_timestamp: